 - Structures which are dams or levees constructed as part of environmentally relevant activities - EM634

-CSG companies applying for an environmental authority must demonstrate via certification from a Registered Professional Engineer of Queensland that the design and construction of their regulated structure meets the hazard assessment requirements.
+CSG companies applying for an EA must demonstrate via certification from a Registered Professional Engineer of Queensland that the design and construction of their regulated structure meets the hazard assessment requirements.

 The guideline also contains a range of ‘model’ conditions that provides performance requirements set by the department including the requirement for CSG operators to maintain a regulated dam register.
 Obtain a template for a regulated dam register.

 This risk management approach requires the resource industry to actively manage regulated structures throughout their life.